Berney Arms

 However, after lengthy legal proceedings, it was agreed that the Yarmouth & Norwich Railway would serve this station.

-In 1883 the Great Eastern railway opened the Norwich to Great Yarmouth route via Acle.
+In 1883, the Great Eastern Railway opened the Norwich to Great Yarmouth route via Acle.

 At one point, Berney Arms supported a small settlement of 11 domestic dwellings and a chapel.

-This had also all gone, and researching, I found that the sign now at Berney Arms station, even though looking original, was a replacement station sign.
+This had also all gone, and in my research, I found that the sign now at Berney Arms station, even though it looks original, is a replacement station sign.
+The new sign has been lovingly made to the same high standard as the original.

 The windmill at Berney Arms was used to grind cement clinker and was later converted into a drainage mill that closed in 1948

-Most services running between Norwich and Great Yarmouth run along the Acle route to this day.
+Most services running between Norwich and Great Yarmouth run along the Acle route, with hourly services to Great Yarmouth from Norwich

 Not via Reedham and Berney Arms.

-Berney arms, when visiting, has a new metal sign installed as well as the old-fashioned Berney Arms sign; there are also handrails leading up to the platform, a station information board with paper a timetable, cycle racks and a help point that will get you hopefully through to a member of Greater Anglia staff.
+Berney Arms, when visiting, has a new metal sign installed as well as the old-fashioned Berney Arms sign; there are also handrails leading up to the platform, a station information board with a paper timetable, cycle racks and a help point that will hopefully get you through to a member of Greater Anglia staff.

 The last Great Yarmouth service to Norwich does not stop here in the Winter months due to the lack of light.